Wednesday, 2 September 2015

 Tricorn's domed foredeck and short cabin roof enclose a cuddy with sitting space for 4 adults or sleeping space for 2 (in quarter berths extending under the cockpit side benches).
 There would be just enough space left over in camping mode for a child of up to about 7 years old to stretch out.
 There's a large watertight locker aft, and two capacious cockpit side lockers, probably not really totally watertight in the event of capsize, but which resist rain, spray, and even a fair amount of solid water landing in the cockpit.

-4 years or so ago, I found and bought an old Tricorn.
+Some years ago, I found and bought an old Tricorn.
 It was very scruffy, had a hole in the bottom, and lacked its original moulded forehatch cover as well as the original winch for lifting the centreplate.
 This 1963 example had at some time been used as a sailing school boat and was fitted with a horrible non-original rusty steel plate, weighing in at 50kg or more, double the original design spec.
 In addition, the mainsail had been reduced in area by cutting the foot off it to a depth of about 1m.
 These modifications must have made her extremely slow and dull to sail.

 Salvo is now back in sailing order with a few minor changes to her original specification.
 I changed the overweight rusty centreplate to one that weighs about 20kg, about the same as the original design, but mine is home-made from a sandwich of steel, epoxy and plywood.
 I had to give up on finding an original plate lifting winch and fitted a simple tackle instead.
 I made a forehatch cover from plywood and clear polycarbonate, and lastly, I changed from a transom mainsheet track to centre sheeting for no better reason than I was scared the sheet might foul on my outboard motor and cause a capsize.
 The old roller reefing boom was replaced by one from a Fireball, to which I fixed some fittings for slab reefing.